andrzejkantor9/ProjectDragon/README.md

 + Basic combat animations
 + Changing cursor icon depending on context
 + Mouse targeting movement and combat
++ second scene, keeping state of scenes and player
 + Respawn with minimal health instead of reloading scene
 	+  Restore some of enemies health on player death
 + Main menu, Pause menu